theslate/SnapWork/memory-bank/progress.md

 ## Notes
 - Keep proof of concept lean; focus on core export/import loop before adding advanced features.
 - Monitor for changes requiring updates to systemPatterns or techContext.
+- Documentation-only commits can omit work item identifiers when they do not advance a specific tracked item, reducing friction for routine updates.